- Sea Adventurer

 Summary : For centuries, fortune-seekers risked their lives to find the Northwest Passage, the fabled sea route running between Europe and Asia.
 The greatest geographical problem of the last three centuries, according to the New York Times on November 25, 1852.
 During this active adventure, cruise through the heart of the Northwest Passage.
 Experience first-hand those islands, waterways and wilds that still yield a gratifying sense of achievement for all those who make the voyage, including Beechey Island, made famous by explorers such as Roald Amundsen and Sir John Franklin.

 Just-Released Offer Save up to 25% per person (up to $5,248 off).

 $11,995 to $20,995

-Enjoy an included night in Copenhagen and meet your fellow travelers.
+Enjoy an included night in Copenhagen (2015) or Ottawa (2016) and meet your fellow travelers.